Modernism And

 2.5.1 As Weapons Against Religious Thought

-The theory of evolution, being a very pervasive modern theory, has been one of the strongest weapons against religious thought in the West at first against believing Christianity, later against traditional thought and religious belief in general. [traditional: ]
+The theory of evolution, being a very pervasive modern theory, has been one of the strongest weapons against religious thought in the West, at first against the Christian faith, later against traditional thought and religious belief in general.

-____"Our belief in evolution and our worship of progress ... are modernist dogmas which have [in the Western and in the modern world] specifically replaced (among others) Christian charity and hope in Divine Providence."
-SAC-403 ____Once Darwin "with his half-baked theory of evolution" (Imran Khan) had refuted the doctrin of creation; belief in God itself, the Almighty, was shattered and the truth of the Bible ridiculed.
-(And later the truth of every Divine Revelation, see 2.5.3)
+”Our belief in evolution and our worship of progress ... are modernist dogmas which have [in the Western and in the modern world] specifically replaced (among others) Christian charity and hope in Divine Providence.”
+SAC403

 2.5.2 As If A Proven Scientific Fact